SJ0769/Obsidian-Notes-SJ/content/Logic/Tarski's theory of truth.md

 **Lemma:**
 - This equivalent to $\neg ( \mathcal{M} \models T(\lceil \phi \rceil))$ for any model $\mathcal{M}$ (including the universe of sets, $V$) and for all $\phi$ in $\mathscr{L}$
-- Tarski's Undefinability Theorem is equivalent to asserting that a consistent theory cannot be it's own metatheory ('semantically closed').
+- Tarski's Undefinability Theorem is equivalent to asserting that a consistent theory cannot be it's own metatheory as it would then range over its own semantics, allowing it to define its own truth predicate, resulting in a contradiction ('semantically closed').
 - Not all instances of True($\lceil \phi \rceil$) $\iff \phi$ (convention T) are contained in $\mathscr{L}$.

 This inability for a language to not define or capture truth within itself leads to a object-language vs meta-language distinction.